TincheungNet/Microsoft-Azure-AZ-204-Developing-Solutions-for-Microsoft-Azure-Practice-Tests-Exams-Question-Answer/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### You develop a web application.
 You need to register the application with an active Microsoft Entra ID tenant.
-Which three actions should you perform in sequence?
+Which three actions should you perform in sequence? deprecated because ui has changed

 ![Question 72](images/question72.jpg)